Art Education

 EDUC 352Culturally Diverse Practicum1

-or EDUC 464 Practicum in the ELL Classroom
+or EDUC 464 Practicum in the EL Classroom

 EDUC 375Teaching Reading in the Content Areas 2